techniixdotcom/auto_hotspot/README.md

 promts for ssid and password (to create)

-hospot auto start at boot and maintain (30sec interval)
+hotspot auto start at boot and maintain (30sec interval)